MartinThuo/MartinThuo/README.md

 ### Hi there 👋

-- 🔭 I’m an aspiring developer currently working on fullstack and an android development
+- 🔭 I’m an aspiring developer currently working on fullstack javascript and android development

    * Html and css
    * Javascript
    * Php

-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with cloud native technologies

-   * Laravel
-   * AngularJs
-   * reactJs

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning javascript, flutter and kotlin
-   * kotlin

-- 💬 Ask me about ...
+- 💬 Ask me about anything

+- I am farmilia with
   * c
   * c++
   * Python